 Given that people tend to cooperate more when they perceive authorities to be legitimate, a legitimacy lens suggests that subordinates might be less cooperative when the leader is a woman versus a man, and more likely to do the bare minimum.
 People also tend to see leaders with whom they share a social category group membership as more legitimate than leaders with whom they do not, which could explain why men usually show less support than women for female leaders.

 For example, in an investigation by Vial, Brescoll, Napier, Dovidio, and Tyler (2018), we showed that male and female employees drawn randomly from a nationally representative panel of U.S. respondents behaved differently based on the gender of their supervisor.
 Among those who worked for female supervisors, male employees engaged in cooperative work behaviors less often than female employees.
 Men overall showed a strong bias against female supervisors, whereas in-group favoritism was weaker among women—this effect was replicated in an online experiment in which participants rated hypothetical supervisors who were identical except for their gender.

-In a different line of research spearheaded by Jenny Veldman, we're investigating how women manage their social identity in workplace cultures with strong masculinity norms.
+Ongoing research at SRBL spearheaded by Jenny Veldman investigates how women manage their social identity in workplace cultures with strong masculinity norms.
 We're developing a series of new methods to better understand the processes that encourage women to distance themselves from their gender identity as a way to cope with the stigma of belonging to a gender group that is devalued.
-In doing this, we hope to shed light on ways that individuals navigate non-traditional social environments in which their group has been historically underrepresented or is otherwise at a disadvantage.
+In doing this, we hope to shed light on ways that individuals navigate non-traditional social environments in which their group is underrepresented or at a disadvantage.